Book of Cerne

 The Book of Cerne (Cambridge, Cambridge University Library, MS Ll.
 1. 10) is an early ninth-century Insular or Anglo-Saxon Latin personal prayer book with Old English components.
 It belongs to a group of four such early prayer books, the others being the Royal Prayerbook, the Harleian prayerbook, and the Book of Nunnaminster.
 It is now commonly believed to have been produced sometime between ca. 820 and 840 AD in the Southumbrian/Mercian region of England.
 The original book contains a collection of several different texts, including New Testament Gospel excerpts, a selection of prayers and hymns with a version of the Lorica of Laidcenn, an abbreviated or Breviate Psalter, and a text of the Harrowing of Hell liturgical drama, which were combined to provide a source used for private devotion and contemplation.
 Based on stylistic and palaeographical features, the Book of Cerne has been included within the Canterbury or Tiberius group of manuscripts that were manufactured in southern England in the 8th and 9th centuries AD associated with the Mercian hegemony in Anglo-Saxon England.
 This Anglo-Saxon manuscript is considered to be the most sophisticated and elaborate of this group.
 The Book of Cerne exhibits various Irish/Celtic, Anglo-Saxon, Continental, and Mediterranean influences in its texts, ornamentation, and embellishment.

 Recent research of this manuscript by Michelle P. Brown suggests that the various Anglo-Saxon component sections of this book are conceptually inter-related and primarily associated with the doctrine of the Communion of Saints ("communio sanctorum").
 This doctrine is found in the Ninth Article of the Apostles' Creed ("Symbolum Apostolorum") and is based on the spiritual union between each Christian, living and dead, and Christ, and between each other Christian, which ultimately derives its origins in the "vita apostolica" and the inter-relationships or fellowship of the Early Christian congregations.
 This doctrine is found in the Anglo-Saxon Creed dating to the 9th century.
 However, in addition to the doctrine of the Communion of Saints, other themes are embedded in the texts and images that include a penitential and Paschal element that emphasizes baptism and communion (Eucharist), as well as notions of forgiveness and salvation.

 Manuscript Organization and Contents

 Contents and Organization

 The original early medieval Anglo-Saxon "core" of this codex is composed of six different, but conceptually inter-related sections or texts.
 In collational sequence, these sections are:

 An Old English Exhortation to Prayer on folio 2 recto (r)

 Written in an Old English dialect, presumably Mercian, this text was to introduce the reader of this book to the main purpose of the following devotional texts.
 According to Brown the purpose of this exhortation was to emphasize the unity of the Communion of Saints in the form of the Roman Church on earth and in heaven.
-This introductory exhortation prayer is considered to be the earliest known extent example of Old English prose.
+This introductory exhortation prayer is considered to be the earliest known extant example of Old English prose.